parasailteam/coconet-experiments/README.md

 python setup.py install
 ```

+Check the torch installation by executing `import torch` in python in a directory other than pytorch directory

 ## Install Apex

 NVIDIA Apex (https://github.com/NVIDIA/apex) is one of the baselines.
 After building Pytorch, we need to reinstall Apex.